wanderview/wanderview.github.com/source/_posts/2013-01-20-working-with-netbios-in-node-dot-js.markdown

 * [netbios-name-service][]
 * [netbios-session][]

-The end script is available on Github in the [fileshift][] project.
+The end script is available on Github in the [FileShift][] project.

 [dispute between my Xerox scanner and Mac OS X]: /blog/2013/01/13/xerox-plus-apple-equals-equals-equals-node-dot-js/
 [node.js]: http://nodejs.org